teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 $$\forall r \in \mathbb{Z}$$

-or we can expand it to get a better idea of what it looks like overall as a whole:
+We can expand this expression to get a better idea of what it looks like overall as a whole:

 $$r \in \{0, 1, 2, \dots, |d| - 1\}$$